GustavsC/SPDM-Hardware-Implementation/README.md

 3. Run ***source digilent_netfpga_sume.tcl -notrace*** to generate a binary.

 # Compile Method
-All libraries and detailed toolchain
+All libraries and detailed toolchain.
+In the Compile Method, all source code is in "SourceCode".

 ## 1. RISC-V GNU Toolchain